 Getting married is one of the biggest decisions you will ever make because it really is life-changing.
-As well as you may know the person to whom you’re pledging your love and loyalty—for better or worse—you simply cannot know what your future will hold (try as you might).
-Of course, you have hopes and dreams, and can imagine what your life together might be like…but you cannot be certain.
+As well as you might know the person to whom you’re pledging your love and loyalty—for better or worse—you simply cannot know what your future will hold (try as you might).
+Of course, you have hopes and dreams and can imagine what your life together might be like… But you cannot be certain.
 And uncertainty can make the best of us a bit jittery, especially as the big day draws closer and everything becomes more real.

 Many women wonder if these feelings during their engagement are red flags.
 Is it normal to feel this way or is there something wrong in the relationship?
 Should you be concerned about your pre-wedding nerves?
-We asked one of our friends, Licensed Psychotherapist and Relationship Expert Dr. Zoe Shaw, to answer a few questions for us.
+We asked one of our friends who is a licensed psychotherapist, relationship expert, and life coach, Dr. Zoe Shaw, to answer a few questions for us.

 Is it natural to question your decision to marry this person?

 Pre-wedding jitters is a totally natural phenomenon, even healthy and necessary.
 Questioning the decision doesn’t mean that it isn’t right, it just means that you are taking this next step seriously.
 Some women may take a long time to get to the “yes” and then feel solid afterward, and some women get caught up in the romance of it all, say “yes to the dress,” and then start to evaluate whether the decision was right.
 Our culture expects men to have cold feet, and so it can be a bit harder on women when they are feeling panicked or are second-guessing because others expect them to be thrilled, excited, and floating on a cloud.
 The reality is that almost every woman has doubts at some point.
 The why matters more than the fact that you are questioning.